kpuwal/airport_challenge_js/README.md

-# Airport Challenge in Java Script
+# Airport Challenge in JavaScript

 ```
         ______